ydahal1/ydahal1/jokes.md

-How do the trees get on the internet?
-They log on.
+What do you call a boomerang that won't come back?
+A stick.

 [
-Wed Feb 25 00:40:39 UTC 2026
+Thu Feb 26 00:36:05 UTC 2026
  ]